lun0522/Notes/CppLang.md

 - `protected`: `public` members of `Base` become `protected` in `Derived`
 - `private`: `public` and `protected` members of `Base` become `private` in `Derived`

-Similar to member access control, by default, a base is `private` for classes and `public` for structs.
+Similar to member access control, by default, a base is `private` for classes and `public` for structs. `protected` and `private` inheritance can be helpful if we consider the base class as an implementation detail that should be hided, since the user of the derived class will no longer have access to `public ` methods of that base class.

 `using`-declarations can be used in the derived class to change access control if that derived class has access to that member: